bwghughes/gerbil/docs/index.rst

 ===================================

-Gerbil is a tool to simply watermark the bottom of existing PDF pages with a personalised text message - name and function inspired by our awesome publishing friends at `Pragmatic Programmers <http://pragprog.com/>`_.
+Gerbil is a tool to simply watermark the bottom of existing PDF pages with a personalised text message - name and function inspired by those awesome folks at `Pragmatic Programmers <http://pragprog.com/>`_.

 Installation
 ------------